 On Wednesday, September 26, 2018, a jury in Montana ruled that the Watchtower Society must pay $35 million to a woman who says the church covered up her childhood sexual abuse.
-According to NBC and other news sources, the Montana jury handed down the penalty on behalf of a 21-year-old woman.
+A Montana jury handed down the penalty on behalf of a 21-year-old woman.
+You can now read the full court order.

 Here is the story as reported by the Associated Press: